sketchbuch/aonic/README.md

   > view-source:<https://www.projectaon.org/data/trunk/en/xml/01fftd.xml>

 4. Run the application via VSCode.
 I have only tried a linux desktop app and an andorid emulator.
-Emulator may not be fully functional - most testing i shappening at the moment with the linux app.
+Emulator may not be fully functional - most testing is happening at the moment with the linux app.

 ## Additional Documentation